department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="armed-forces-of-allied-government">U.S. citizen who served in the armed forces of any government allied with the United States during a war</button>
 <div id="armed-forces-of-allied-government" class="usa-accordion-content">
 Both of these must be true.
-The person:
+The person:<br>
 - Ended their last active service honorably by death or otherwise, **and**
 - Was a citizen of the United States at the time they entered their last active service and at the time of death
 </div>